Squegging: Unwanted squegging

-Deliberate squeeging
+Deliberate squegging

 The effect was well known from the 1920s through the 1950s, and became a way to deliberately produce periodic output.
 This was especially useful in early radar systems.

 Radar (normally) works by sending out short pulses of radio signal of very high power, which required power supplies that could generate such pulses of electricity, and tubes capable of working with such pulses.
 This was often expensive, requiring several triodes.
 For systems that required less power, like the smaller radars mounted in aircraft, deliberate squegging of the carrier frequency was used to generate these pulses from a much simpler circuit.
 In this case one sometimes sees the term "to squegg" describing this process.

 Later in the war the pulse width modulation concept was introduced, originally using cavity magnetrons, but later adapted to conventional very high frequency radios as well.
 These systems also generate short pulses of signal, and like radar, some of these were accomplished using squegging.
 It remained in use for low-cost transmitters in devices like metal detectors and animal trackers where a periodic output is needed at fairly low power levels.